 Wú Chāngshuò Memorial Hall

-Resembling an art deco take on a pagoda, this crystalline edifice is a beauty and by far the most attractive of the Shànghǎi World...
+Resembling an art deco take on a pagoda, this crystalline edifice is a beauty.
+It’s essentially an office block with the high-altitude...

 Shànghǎi World Financial Center

 Although trumped by the adjacent Shànghǎi Tower as the city’s most stratospheric building, the awe-inspiring 492m-high Shànghǎi World...

 Shànghǎi Stock Exchange Building

 Shànghǎi's stock exchange used to run in the Peacock Hall of the Astor House Hotel before moving to new custom-made digs in Pǔdōng.